One Pot Vegetarian Orzo with Sundried Tomatoes

 Add dark green spinach, sunny lemon, and fresh basil for a beautiful and healthy pasta dinner.
 Ready in less than 30 minutes and only one pan to wash!
 Serendipity!

-First, just a quick note about orzo: Even though orzo kinda looks like rice, it’s really a pasta, and you’ll find it with all the other pastas at the grocery store.
+First, just a quick note about orzo.
+Even though orzo kinda looks like rice, it’s really a pasta, and you’ll find it with all the other pastas at the grocery store.
 I love its small size which cooks quickly and isn’t messy to eat.
 You can buy whole wheat or regular.

 There are a lot of orzo recipes on my site.
 It’s perfect for this bruschetta pasta salad or creamy Southwestern orzo salad, both of which are really popular at picnics and potlucks.
-I also love orzo in soup recipes, like Greek lemon chicken orzo soup and creamy tomato soup.
+Spring orzo salad with arugula, asparagus and toasted pine nuts is a pretty amazing salad, too.

-Begin by sautéing onions and garlic in the pan.
-Add the dry orzo briefly to coat it with oil and toast a bit.
+Add liquid.
 Now, you’re probably thinking, okay, how does the pasta actually get cooked in this one skillet?
 Here’s the secret: lots of liquid!
-For this recipe, add two cups of milk and 2-3 cups of broth.
+For this recipe, add two cups of milk and 2 to 3 cups of broth.

 That’s a lot of liquid but you’ll be amazed how much of it is absorbed by the orzo as it cooks.
 You won’t need to drain a bit of it off.
 In fact, between the starch from the orzo and any extra liquid, you’ll end up with a beautiful creamy sauce.
 It’s like magic!

+Prep.
 While the pasta is cooking, chop the sun-dried tomatoes, spinach, and basil.
 Zest and juice a lemon, and shred some Parmesan cheese.
 Have the kids set the table and pour yourself a glass of wine.

+Finish up.
 Stir the remaining ingredients into the pasta: tomatoes, spinach, lemon zest and juice, red pepper flakes, and basil.
 Cook for a minute or so to wilt the spinach.
 Sprinkle in the cheese, stir, and serve!

 About The Well Plated Cookbook